TodoLegal/TodoLegal/docs/NOTIFICATION_RESCHEDULING.md

 Starting to reschedule notification jobs for Pro users...
 ============================================================
 Found 4 Pro users to process
-Jobs will be scheduled with 12-hour buffer + 30-minute intervals to minimize resource consumption
+Jobs will be scheduled with 30-minute intervals to minimize resource consumption
 ============================================================
   Deleted existing job (f02dc41264d5a77fcfed8a96): Success Enqueued new job with ID: a1b2c3d4e5f6g7h8i9j0k1l2 (total delay: 180.0 hours)